detekfitfounder/admob_nextgen/README.md

 }
 ```

-`AppStateEventNotifier` uses the Android process lifecycle, so opening and
+`AppStateEventNotifier` uses Android process lifecycle events, so opening and
-closing a full-screen ad is not mistaken for leaving and returning to the app.
+closing a full-screen ad is not treated as leaving and returning to the app.

-## Native ads
+## Native Ads

-Load one `NativeAd`, then render it with one of the three prebuilt templates.
+Load one `NativeAd`, then render it with one of the included templates.
-Native ads should be disposed when the placement is no longer used.

 ```dart
 final nativeAd = NativeAd(